-We list the best hotels, hostels, B&Bs and guesthouses in Brussels as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
-All hotel recommendations have been referenced with customer reviews and we only listed places that have at least a 4 out of 5-star customer review rating.
+We list the best hotels in Brussels as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
+All hotel recommendations have been referenced with customer reviews, and we only listed places with at least a 4 out of 5-star customer review rating.

 “If you have the money to stay here, then the Amigo is definitely the number-one place to stay in Brussels.
 It’s got it all: the best location in the heart of Brussels, beautifully decorated rooms that look out onto the rooftops of the Hotel de Ville, great service from a well-trained and charming staff, and great Italian food at the Ristorante Bocconi.”